dtolnay/proc-macro-workshop/README.md

 The test harness is geared toward iterating on the implementation of a procedural macro, observing the errors emitted by failed executions of the macro, and testing that those errors are as expected.
-The source of the test harness can be found under the <kbd>test-runner</kbd> directory.

 <br>